clio-lang/rfc/README.md

-# rfc
+# Clio RFC
-Clio Request for Comments
+Clio Request for Comments.
+A place to discuss Clio's future, implementation, design decisions and more.